KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 rpm-ostree search <package>
 ```

-Search for Fedora packages that can be installed.
+Searches for Fedora packages that can be installed.

-## RPM packages installed on the host
+## RPM binaries installed on the host

 Fedora containers should be used for most RPM files, but sometimes they need to be installed to your host.